Criteria for Success

 For example, do you want the employee to come to work on time?
 Greet the customers in a friendly manner?
 Complete forms correctly?
 Assume more responsibility?
 You must be clear about your expectations before you can communicate them to your employees.

 The third important thing to keep in mind is that you are the critical component in the motivation process.
 Your actions set the tone.
 Many managers embrace the “carrot-on-the-stick” approach to motivating employees.
-These practices take the form of incentive programs, promises of rewards and bonuses.
+These practices take the form of incentive programs and promises of rewards and bonuses.
 Others employ the symbolic “whip” or “club” by emphasizing the negative results of their behavior.

 For example, a manager might say, “If you don’t start getting to work on time, you’ll be fired” or “You’ll never get ahead if you continue to make these kinds of mistakes.”
 The problem is that these short-term “quick fixes” create no permanent behavior change.